FurryMushroom/Quantization_work_of_DesignOrder/Experiments.md

 The authors were writing elegant and glamorous code.
 But this seems not to correspond with the paper content, which says in a outlier-outlier pair the bigger one will be retained.

 Olive has really inspiring experiental results, we tried to reproduce the accuracy results on missions requiring less computational resources.
 And because hardware doesn't support the FP-based formats, it's predictable there won't be real savings on memory or decrease on inference time.
 We only conduct the INT4 experiments.
+## The process
+There was no obstacles worthy to be noted, the source code has a commendable quality.
+Follow the instructions of the README file, the executable shell file for results on relatively small models is in olive_quantization/bert/scripts.
+You may only need to modify a little here according to your environment and config.
 ## Results
 Reproduced:
 | Model | CoLA  | SST-2 | MNLI | QQP | MPRC |